17 Rules of Stress-Free Business Travel

 Mastering the business trip is just one of the 40 Things to Do in Your 40s — if not before!

 Go check it.
 Seriously, now.
-Even if you don’t travel internationally.
-In the coming years, some states won’t let you board domestic flights without it.
-Many states will allow you to renew your passport years before it expires — if you have a year or two to go, spend two hours at the passport office and buy yourself a decade’s worth of peace-of-mind.
+Even if you don't travel internationally.
+In the coming years, some states won't let you board domestic flights without it.
+Many states will allow you to renew your passport years before it expires — if you have a year or two to go, spend two hours at the passport office and buy yourself a decade's worth of peace-of-mind.
+For more travel advice, check out these 20 Ways to Make Travel Less Stressful.

 This is the cardinal rule of countless frequent fliers.
 You'll save time in line and anxiety over the potential of lost luggage.
 Avoiding the check-in counter is the policy of Tim Ferriss, author of The Four Hour Work Week, who travels more than 100 days a year.
 "Trip enjoyment is inversely proportionate to the amount of crap (re: distractions) you bring with you," he says.
 Ferriss practices ultralight packing via a checklist he creates beforehand (see #6).
 And check out these other 25 Life-Changing Lessons from Super-Successful Men!